Sit Investment Associates Inc. Buys 37,841 Shares of Activision Blizzard, Inc. (NASDAQ:ATVI)

 Shares of ATVI stock opened at $79.76 on Tuesday.
 The company’s fifty day simple moving average is $64.52 and its 200-day simple moving average is $74.55.
 The company has a quick ratio of 5.56, a current ratio of 5.56 and a debt-to-equity ratio of 0.21.
 The firm has a market cap of $62.12 billion, a PE ratio of 23.66, a P/E/G ratio of 1.52 and a beta of 0.71.
 Activision Blizzard, Inc. has a 12 month low of $56.40 and a 12 month high of $104.53.

 ATVI has been the subject of several analyst reports.
-Barclays lowered their price target on shares of Activision Blizzard from $107.00 to $95.00 and set an “overweight” rating for the company in a research report on Wednesday, November 3rd.
-Wells Fargo & Company cut shares of Activision Blizzard from an “overweight” rating to an “equal weight” rating and set a $95.00 price target for the company. in a research report on Wednesday, January 19th.
-Jefferies Financial Group initiated coverage on shares of Activision Blizzard in a research report on Wednesday, September 29th.
-They set a “buy” rating and a $120.00 price target for the company.
-Sanford C. Bernstein upgraded shares of Activision Blizzard from an “underperform” rating to a “market perform” rating and lifted their price target for the stock from $104.53 to $114.24 in a research report on Monday, November 1st.
-Finally, Stifel Nicolaus lifted their price target on shares of Activision Blizzard from $77.00 to $95.00 and gave the stock a “buy” rating in a research report on Wednesday, January 19th.
+Robert W. Baird cut shares of Activision Blizzard from an “outperform” rating to a “neutral” rating in a research report on Tuesday, January 18th.
+Oppenheimer lowered their price target on shares of Activision Blizzard from $100.00 to $85.00 and set an “outperform” rating for the company in a research report on Wednesday, November 3rd.
+KeyCorp lowered their price target on shares of Activision Blizzard from $120.00 to $100.00 and set an “overweight” rating for the company in a research report on Wednesday, November 3rd.
+Wedbush lowered their price target on shares of Activision Blizzard from $125.00 to $98.00 and set an “outperform” rating for the company in a research report on Wednesday, November 3rd.
+Finally, Raymond James cut shares of Activision Blizzard from an “outperform” rating to a “market perform” rating in a report on Friday.
 One analyst has rated the stock with a sell rating, seventeen have given a hold rating and eleven have given a buy rating to the company.
 According to MarketBeat.com, the company presently has an average rating of “Hold” and an average target price of $97.22.

 Activision Blizzard Profile